skittlesaur/mips-simulator/README.md

 ## Notes
 - MIPS's 32 registers are all included in the register file.
 Yet, only the values of the primary registers ($s, $t, $v, and $a) are presented in the GUI.
 - The main memory is initially 256KB in size.
 This may be modified by using the memory constructor.
-- Files that have been saved are kept in a folder named `saved` in the project file.
+- Files that have been saved are kept in a folder named `MipsSimulator/saved` in the documents folder.

 ## To-do
 - [ ] Add register pipelining